 Your landlord is also responsible for issues that have caused condensation problems, such as inadequate heating, ventilation or home insulation.

-It is your responsibility as a tenant to reduce the chance of mould in rental property.
-If your actions have caused excess condensation which have led to damp or mould, you landlord may be reluctant to help you fix the issue.
-Such actions include drying clothes inside and on radiators, not opening windows and allowing the temperature to dramatically fluctuate.
+It is your responsibility as a tenant to reduce the chance of damp and mould developing in your rented property.
+If your behaviour has caused excess condensation that has led to damp or mould, your landlord may be reluctant to help you fix the issue.
+Landlords may blame you for mould when you regularly dry clothes inside and on radiators, fail to open windows, and allow the temperature to dramatically fluctuate.

-Many homes will be affected by damp at some point but there are ways that you can reduce, if not stop, the risk.
+Many rented properties will be affected by damp at some point but there are ways that you can reduce, if not stop, the risk as a tenant.

 What can you do as a tenant to prevent damp and mould?

 Condensation is caused by warm moist air condensing on colder surfaces such as walls and windows.
 Condensation is common in kitchens, bathrooms and bedrooms due to higher levels of moisture.
 Household tasks generate moisture such as drying clothes, showering, and cooking.
 If you’re living with others, then this increases the amount of condensation.

 British Standards state that a minimum standard of heating should be capable of efficiently maintaining the room at a minimum temperature of 18°C in bedrooms and 21°C in living rooms, when the temperature outside is minus 1°C.

 Although it is the landlord’s responsibility to ensure that the house can be heated efficiently, it is your responsibility as a tenant to ensure that this is maintained on a day-to-day basis.
 To reduce condensation, ensure that the temperature remains constant and doesn’t drop rapidly at night or in one particular room as this can lead to damp walls and streaming windows.